 The iPads’ advantage of having a cellular data connection makes it a great stand-alone, alternative GPS device for your trips.
 Using an iPad as a GPS replacement can be really useful it is one of the main reasons someone may choose an iPad or a laptop.

-The ability to write and draw visual notes, and the rest designing capabilities of the apple pencil, is another big advantage of iPads over Laptops.
-Being able to use an Apple Pencil and iPad over it Wacom, digital pencil, or graphics tablet with a stylus is extremely useful for teachers and benefits both remote learning and students in the classroom.
+The ability to write and draw visual notes, and the rest designing capabilities of the apple pencil, is another big advantage that iPads have over Laptops.
+Being able to use an Apple Pencil and iPad over a regular stylus has its advantages.
+Wacom, digital pencil, or graphics tablet with a stylus is extremely useful for teachers and benefits both remote learning and students in the classroom.

 The latest iPads support extensions that help to transform them into laptops, from keyboards with trackpads and mouses, to multi-port hubs for the connection with external devices.
 This allows for better capability that more closely matches that of a laptop, but with tablet functionality.